uk-gov-mirror/defra.flood-db/database/flooddev/u_flood/setup/docker/README.md

   * Scripts can be applied without having to do a full restore using `docker compose -f docker-compose.yml -f docker-compose-override.yml  -f docker-compose-liquibase.yml run --rm liquibase`
   * In the integration and production environments the Jenkins job `LFW_{STAGE}_02_UPDATE_DATABASE` will apply liquibase scripts

+# Telemetry data refresh

+Since we are not currently running the flood data lambda's then the telemetry data is not updated and the data shown on the maps will get progressively more stale.
+Eventually, once there is no data for the last 5 days, the station will be flagged as having a data problem and no graph will be displayed.

+In order to resolve this, and to avoid a time consuming database refresh from one of the environments, there is a function called adjust_telemetry_timestamp which will identify the latest telemetry timestamp and correct it to make it now and also adjust all other timestamps by the same amount making the telemetry data appear current.

+This can be executed in the running flood-db container:

+`docker compose exec flood-db psql postgres://u_flood:secret@flood-db:5432/flooddev -c "SELECT adjust_telemetry_timestamps();"`

 # To run the pgTap DB tests